himerus/omega/starterkits/default/sass/README.txt

     *   _utils.scss
-        Global Sass variables and mixins should be defined here along with importing any Sass extentions required.
+        Global Sass variables and mixins should be defined here along with importing any Sass extensions required.
+These can then be accessed by importing _utils.scss where required.

+    *   _base.scss
+        These rules are the "Branding" of a site also describe how common HTML and Drupal elements should look.
+Once this file is completed the site's styleguide should be completely styled.

+        importing any Sass extensions required.
 These can then be accessed by importing _utils.scss where needed.

     *   _base.scss
         These rules are the "Branding" of a theme also describe how common HTML and Drupal elements should look.
-Once this file is completed the themes's styleguide should be completely styled.
+Once this file is completed the theme's styleguide should be completely styled.

     *   _layout.scss
         The layout of the major regions (usually, but not necessarily Drupal